 You may have noticed that the way the Scholastica platform works started to feel different in 2019, especially for journals and publishers who have been customers since the 2013 beta of our peer review software.

 That’s because there was a big change for the Scholastica platform in 2019: we now support journals across the entire publishing process from peer review to article production/typesetting to journal website hosting and metadata management.
-And we’ve made our platform more modular to give you more options.
+And we’ve made our platform modular to give you more options.

-Now, Scholastica’s peer review, typesetting, and OA publishing software and services can be used individually or together based on your unique publishing needs.
+Now, Scholastica’s peer review, production, and OA publishing software and services can be used individually or together based on your unique publishing needs.
 We’re designing easy-to-integrate tools and services to help journals be at the forefront of the future of academic publishing, as the industry moves towards open access and new digital publishing standards and expectations from funders, universities, indexes, and readers.

 What has not changed is Scholastica’s core mission: to empower journal publishers to make quality research available more efficiently and affordably.
 We’re developing technology to make it possible to run high-quality journals at a fraction of the cost of traditional publishers, so you can meet the latest industry standards without it taking up tons of time or breaking the bank.